Johnkhk/140A-lab-5/README.md

    1. If everything is okay, then the leader sends [a message](messages/init.json) to the other teams on `lab5/<teamname>/in` and each of them start moving to the start points.
-   2. If not, the TAs step in and diagnose the faulty parts.
+   2. If not, the leader publishes a [failure message](messages/fail.json) to `lab5/consensus/fail`.
+The TAs will then step in.

 ### Assumption 2: With two adversaries